Stropharia coronilla - Garland Roundhead

 In lowland pastures and on lawns, this occasional roundhead appears sometimes in small groups but more often singly and widely scattered.
 Bold striations on the upper surface of the stem ring clearly distinguish the Garland Roundhead from other yellow-ochre mushrooms of similar size.

-It is not unusual for these chunky mushrooms to be mistaken for small Agaricus species, but as they are edible (not to be confused with ‘nice to eat’) the consequence is not too bad.
+It is not unusual for these chunky mushrooms to be mistaken for small Agaricus species, but they are not reported to be deadly poisonous and so the consequence may not be too bad - see below.

 Identification Guide